 Preparing for rising:

 Then, turn the dough bowl out onto a floured surface and knead it until it is smooth and elastic.
 This usually takes about 8 minutes.
 After your dough is smooth and elastic, place it in a greased bowl, turning it around to coat it on all sides.
-Now you can cover the bowl loosely with a towel and let it rise 1 hour in a warm place (next to a window or by the oven) until it has doubled in size. *If you live at altitude, rising time is much less.
+Now you can cover the bowl loosely with a towel and let it rise for 1 hour in a warm place (next to a window or by the oven) until it has doubled in size. *If you live at altitude, the rising time is much less.

 Dividing the dough:

 Once the dough has risen, punch it down and turn it out onto a floured board/ surface.
 Then you will want to knead any bubbles out.
 Divide the dough into 4 pieces.
 Keep dividing the dough into even pieces until you have 48 total.
-(A great math experiment for your elementary age kids!)
+(A great math experiment for your elementary-age kids!)

 Making the rolls: